 https://www.google.com/business/ or go to Google and type in “google my business.”

 It will be the first result you see.

-If you’re not already signed into Gmail, it will ask you to sign in.
+If you’re not already signed into a Google account, it will ask you to sign in.

-Be sure you are signed into the Gmail account you want to be associated with your Google business listing.
+Be sure you are signed into the Google account you want to be associated with your Google business listing.